Graminis flos

 This section has been translated automatically.

-Commission E- Monograph: degenerative diseases of the rheumatic system.
+Commission E- Monograph: degenerative rheumatic diseases

-empirical medicine: blunt injuries, supporting hematoma resorption
+Empirical medicine: blunt injuries, supporting hematoma resorption

 Ingredients